ceceppa/anima/docs/docs/anima/anima-group.md

 <b>
   <sup>*</sup>
-</b> In Godot4 Funcref are called Callable.
+</b> In Godot4 you can pass the function name without using Callback
 <br />
 <b>
   <sup>**</sup>